dterstege/WholeBrainAnalysis/README.md

 **INPUTS**
 - "cells.csv" files: these files should contain the number of segmented LABELS per region.
 This is the raw WholeBrain output from the input image with your label of interest.
-- "grids.csv" files: these files shoudl contain the number of segmented POINTS per region.
+- "grids.csv" files: these files should contain the number of segmented POINTS per region.
 This is a raw WholeBrain output from the input image obtained using the [Cavalier Point Mask plugin](https://github.com/dterstege/CavalieriPointMask).

 <a name="dens"/>

 ## 2. Section 2: Regional Label Density

-temp
+During this process, the density of the segmented label will be calculated using a user-defined atlas organization.
+This process is completely hands-off once the atlas has been created and added to the path.
+Its name should be inputted in the script in place of the default atlas (lines 178, 179, and 180).

+**OUTPUTS**
+Regional density outputs will be located in the 'outputs' element within 'WB'.
+These outputs will include:
+- Total region area
+- Total number of segmented labels per area
+- Density of the number of segmented labels per unit area

 <a name="basic"/>